monking/Vim-Primer/README.md

   - Use `:set ic` and `:set noic` to toggle ignoring case in your searches (long names are `ignorecase` and `noignorecase`).
     This also applies to substitutions.
+- go to the other end of a parenthetical by typing `%`.
+Useful for traversing functions; bummer in CoffeeScript.
 - go to line 5 with `:5`.
 Toggle line number display with `:set number` and `:set nonumber`.
 - `gg` to go to the top of the file, `G` to go to the bottom.